nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 When set to `True`, users with limited permissions will only be able to see items in the UI they have access too.

+!!! tip
+    As of Nautobot 1.2.0, if you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
+If you do have a value for this setting in `nautobot_config.py`, it will override any dynamically configured value.

 ---

 ## HTTP_PROXIES